chipsalliance/chisel/docs/src/explanations/dpi.md

 ## Can we export functions?
 Not yet.
 Please use a blackbox at this point.

-## Can we call DPI function in initial block?
+## Can we call a DPI function in initial block?
 Not yet.
 Please use a blackbox at this point.

 ## Can we represent dependency between two DPI calls?
+Chisel currently cannot